 The 99th Wimbledon Tennis Tournament opens Monday, 23 June -- the world's most prestigious lawn tennis competition.

-The 99th Wimbledon Tennis Tournament opens Monday, 23 June -- the world's most prestigious lawn tennis competition.
+Background: The 99th Wimbledon Tennis Tournament opens Monday, 23 June -- the world's most prestigious lawn tennis competition.
 The best known names in tennis have gathered in Britain for the annual tournament -- Jimmy Connors, Chris Evert, Arthur Ashe, Billie-Jean King and many others.

 Each year the event is preceded by the traditional Hurlingham Club pre-Wimbledon party where fans have a chance to mingle with the tennis stars, watch them practice, share a drink, and generally enjoy a social and relaxing moment before the tension begins to mount as intense competition narrows the field of candidates for the voted titles.